awsdocs/amazon-rds-user-guide/doc_source/rds-proxy.howitworks.md

 ## Overview of RDS Proxy concepts<a name="rds-proxy-overview"></a>

- RDS Proxy handles the infrastructure to perform connection pooling and the other features described following\.
+ RDS Proxy handles the infrastructure to perform connection pooling and the other features described in the sections that follow\.
 You see the proxies represented in the RDS console on the **Proxies** page\.

  Each proxy handles connections to a single RDS DB instance or Aurora DB cluster\.
 The proxy automatically determines the current writer instance for RDS Multi\-AZ DB instances and Aurora provisioned clusters\.
 For Aurora multi\-master clusters, the proxy connects to one of the writer instances and uses the other writer instances as hot standby targets\.